 "Everyone's work is now alive and much harder to put down."
 Clare Gillies

 "The voice of each writer is much clearer and confident; there is a sense of finding and settling down with the voice.
 There is a shift from being a slave to language to owning it.
 This is really satisfying to see.”
 Wallace Lee

 "I'd hate to think what my story would’ve looked like if I hadn’t learnt so much from this course.
 I’m so sorry it is over."
-Sonya Fearby, after completing our Pathway to Publishing Course
+Sonya Fearby

-Towards the end of the course, your assigned professional editor will work on 20,000 words of your story and you will have a one-on-one consultation with her.
-Getting feedback on the extra length ensures you get the flow and pacing of your story working at a high level.
+Towards the end of the course, your assigned editor will work on 20,000 words of your story and you will have a one-on-one consultation.

-You will receive feedback on larger chunks of your story than in the Third Draft Part 1 (3,200 to 5,000 and ultimately feedback from Kelly on 20,000 words before the last class).
+You will receive feedback on larger chunks of your story and will be pushed to a far greater degree than in the Third Draft course.

-The combination of more advanced feedback templates, the morning sessions, the more personalized and challenging feedback forces you to dig deep and find your voice, your character and your style, really takes your writing to another level.
+The combination of advanced feedback templates, the morning sessions and more personalised and challenging feedback forces you to dig deep and find your voice, your character and your style, which really takes your writing to another level.